 THCA, or tetrahydrocannabinolic acid, is a naturally occurring cannabinoid found in raw cannabis and hemp plants.
 Unlike THC, THCA is non-intoxicating in its natural state, yet it plays a key role in how cannabis products function once heated or processed.

-As interest in hemp-derived cannabinoids grows, THCA has gained attention for its unique properties, legal considerations, and wide range of product formats.
-This guide explains what THCA is, how it works, and what consumers should understand before exploring THCA products.
+As interest in hemp-derived cannabinoids grows, THCA products have gained attention for their unique properties, legal considerations, and wide range of product formats.
+This guide explains what THCA is, how it works, and what consumers should understand before exploring THCA-based products.

 What Is THCA?

 On its own, THCA does not produce intoxicating effects.
-Its properties change when exposed to heat through a process known as decarboxylation.
+Its properties change when exposed to heat through a process known as decarboxylation, which is why THCA flower is typically heated prior to use.

 How THCA Converts to THC